 Installing Paragon Manager

-To download Paragon Manager, please use the following steps.
+To download Paragon Manager, please follow the steps below.
 See Paragon Manager User Guide for additional information.
-This user guide is available on the "User Manuals & Quick Setup Guides" CD, or on Raritan's Product Documentation webpage (http://www.raritan.com/support/productdocumentation).
+This user guide is available on the "User Manuals & Quick Setup Guides" CD, or on Raritan's Firmware and Documentation webpage